jlralph/csv-to-api-conversion/README.md

 - All IP addresses in the sample data are unique.
 - No external libraries are used; only Java standard library.
 - Qualys API credentials must be provided in the code for real API calls.
+- The application adds the `X-Requested-With: Java` header to all Qualys API requests.
+- If a start timestamp is provided, only records with create or deactivated timestamps after or equal to this value are processed.

 ---